surfboardfinance/MempoolSnipeTool/README.md

 - **Infura or Alchemy API Key** for WebSocket connection to Ethereum mainnet
 - **Ethers.js and Web3.js libraries** for blockchain interaction
 - **Private Ethereum Wallet Key** funded with ETH for gas fees

+### The bot will:

+- **Monitor** Mempool for Uniswap V3 liquidity events.
+- **Trigger** Buy Transaction upon detecting liquidity addition.
+- **Execute** in Same Block with priority gas settings to ensure inclusion.

+### Disclaimer
+MempoolSnipeTool is a high-risk tool intended for advanced users familiar with DeFi and Ethereum.
+The project assumes no responsibility for financial loss, security vulnerabilities, or any other risks associated with use.

+### Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request to discuss proposed changes.

+### License
+This project is licensed under the MIT License.